Natalie Grant: Personal life

-In an interview with The 700 Club, Natalie revealed that she suffered from bulimia.
-She says God helped her get over her eating disorder.
+In an interview with The 700 Club, Grant revealed that she suffered from bulimia.
+She says that God helped her get over the disorder.
 She later wrote a book in 2005 titled The Real Me: Being the Girl God Sees, about her struggle and how she overcame it.

 Philanthropy

 Grant is involved in campaigning against human trafficking.
 She was affected by an episode of Law & Order that dealt with the topic and began to do research.
 Her studies led her and her husband to travel to India to witness the red-light districts and what is being done to stop them.
 That experience changed the trajectory of Natalie's life and reportedly changed the way she approaches her music.

 In 2005 Grant founded The Home Foundation, which has since evolved into Abolition International, an international organization to eradicate sex trafficking through aftercare accreditation, advocacy, and education and provision of restoration homes for victims of sex trafficking.

 On October 23, 2012, Grant received the 2012 Bishop Ketteler Award for Social Justice from the Sisters of Divine Providence, who honoured her for her work against human trafficking.